carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

     -   Class types are held by a reference counted pointer and are thus lifetime safe.

+Swift was designated by Apple as the replacement for Objective-C. The safety versus performance trade-offs that it makes fit Apple's priorities.
+Carbon's performance goals should lead to different trade-off decisions with a higher priority on peak performance.

-### Dynamic lifetime safety and defined behavior (Java's model)
+### Runtime lifetime safety and defined behavior (Java's model)

 Another approach to safety is to largely provide defined and predictable behavior for all potential safety violations, which is what Java does (at the highest level).
-This forms the basis of Java's safety, combined with dynamic lifetime management in the form of garbage collection.
+This forms the basis of Java's safety, combined with dynamic memory management in the form of garbage collection.

 Advantages: